aphecetche/hugo-aphecetche/content/post/dev-machine-setup.md

 ---
 author: "Laurent Aphecetche"
 date: "2020-05-24"
-lastmod: "2020-12-03"
+lastmod: "2020-12-21"
 description: ""
-tags: ["geek", "vmware", "macos", "laptop", "ansible"]
+tags: ["geek","macos", "laptop", "ansible"]
-title: "Development Oriented Machine from Scratch (using Ansible and Spack)"
+title: "Development Oriented Machine from Scratch (using ansible and spack)"
 draft: false
 ---

-This is a variant of [the macos laptop installation](/2018/10/09/macos-laptop-setup/) installation instructions, that is not limited to macOS and uses [Spack](https://spack.io) instead of [asdf](https://asdf-vm.com).
+This is a variant of [the macos laptop installation](/2018/10/09/macos-laptop-setup/) installation instructions, that is not limited to macOS and uses [spack](https://spack.io) instead of [asdf](https://asdf-vm.com).

 ## Preparation